-It is the project's responsibility to provide you with any essential Personal Protective Equipment (PPE) that you may need for a specific task.
+It is our responsibility to provide you with essential Personal Protective Equipment (PPE) needed for a specific task.
 PPE may be issued for the day or for the duration of your volunteering.
-Training will be provided on its correct use - it is your responsibility to use PPE as instructed.
+We will provide instruction on correct use of PPE - it is your responsibility to use equipment as instructed.

-A volunteer who does not use or misuses required PPE may be asked to leave a work area or even terminate their volunteering with us.
+We may ask anyone who does not use or misuses required PPE to leave a work area or even terminate their volunteering with us.